camunda/camunda-docs-manual/site/src/documents/api-references/deployment-descriptors/tags/process-engine.html.md

 ## Configuration Properties

-The following is a list with the most commonly used process engine configuration properties along with some explanations.
+The following is a list with the most commonly used process engine configuration properties, along with some explanations.
 The properties can be used in the `<property name="foo">bar</property>` tag, where `foo` is the name of the property and `bar` is the value of the property.

 <table class="table table-striped">
   <tr>